NextEra Energy Inc. (NEE) Reveals an Earnings Mystery

 NEE’s Market Performance

-NEE stocks went down by -1.93% for the week, with a monthly drop of -8.36% and a quarterly performance of 3.97%, while its annual performance rate touched 2.78%.
-The volatility ratio for the week stands at 1.96% while the volatility levels for the past 30 days are set at 1.88% for NextEra Energy Inc..
-The simple moving average for the period of the last 20 days is -3.93% for NEE stocks with a simple moving average of -0.12% for the last 200 days.
+NEE stocks went up by 1.82% for the week, with a monthly drop of -2.77% and a quarterly performance of 6.08%, while its annual performance rate touched 9.46%.
+The volatility ratio for the week stands at 2.00% while the volatility levels for the past 30 days are set at 1.99% for NextEra Energy Inc..
+The simple moving average for the period of the last 20 days is 2.04% for NEE stocks with a simple moving average of 4.69% for the last 200 days.

 Analysts’ Opinion of NEE